 - Soy foods are a great source of vitamins and minerals.
 B-vitamins, iron, zinc and an array of antioxidants round out the nutritional qualities of soy.
-In addition, many soy foods are enriched with vitamin B 12 , calcium, and vitamin D to help vegetarians get these much needed nutrients.
+In addition, many soy foods are enriched with vitamin B 12, calcium, and vitamin D to help vegetarians get these much-needed nutrients.

 - Soy foods are a good source of phytochemicals.
 The phytochemicals in soy are called isoflavones.
 Isoflavones are currently being studied for their role in preventing postmenopausal bone loss and certain cancers.

-The 2010 U.S. Dietary Guideline call for increasing the intake of plant protein in the average diet, and soy foods are an excellent way to do that.
+The 2010 U.S. Dietary Guideline calls for increasing the intake of plant protein in the average diet, and soy foods are an excellent way to do that.
 Based on soy intake in Asians–who have been consuming soy for thousands of years, as well as the amount of soy shown to be beneficial in clinical studies, a good goal is to consume about 15 to 20 grams of soy protein per day or roughly 1 to 3 servings.

 However most American get their protein from animal protein, not soy.
 The problem with animal protein is that it takes too long to digest.
-Meat also contains too much saturated fat and cholesterol which brings its own set of problems.
+Meat also contains too much-saturated fat and cholesterol which brings its own set of problems.
 And then as we get older it becomes difficult to properly digest meat, which leaves too much residual acid in the body.

 Because most animal proteins take too long to digest to maintain the amino acid and protein level, the body then must attack the muscles.
-This is why we loose muscle mass during our lifetime.
+This is why we lose muscle mass during our lifetime.